 If the price of aluminium goes down between the time XYZ Ltd places the order and the time ABC Corp actually buys the metal, ABC Corp will realise a gain; that is, they buy the metal at a lower price than originally anticipated.

 If the price of aluminium goes up between the time XYZ Ltd places the order and the time ABC Corp actually buys the metal, ABC Corp will suffer a loss; that is, they buy the metal at a higher price than originally anticipated.

-The illustration on the right shows how a change in the LME Aluminium Official Settlement Price affects ABC Corp’s profit and loss from the physical transaction.
+The illustration below shows how a change in the LME Aluminium Official Settlement Price affects ABC Corp’s profit and loss from the physical transaction.

 ABC Corp now need to decide how to manage the situation, either by assuming the risk, or by entering into a financial hedge.

 Depending on the relative importance that this metal purchase has in ABC Corp’s overall cost structure, the company may choose to hedge or to keep this risk unhedged.
 If an exposure is very small it may be that the company’s time and resources required to hedge outweigh the benefit.

 Most companies with large metals exposure actively hedge this type of risk.